 Meet the Board

-The Critical Political Economy research network is run by a board of five people.
+The Critical Political Economy research network is run by a board of five people, with support from advisory and associate board members.
 This board is supported by an international advisory board made up of a number of leading academics who broadly fall within the network’s remit of interest.
 Take a moment to meet the board (as of August 2017) below.

 I research state/society/capital complexes and their power dynamics, transnational class formation, modes of accumulation of capital, the limits of the possible embedded in them, and avenues of circumventing the latter interrogated through a transnational historical materialist/Neo-Gramscian methodological perspective.
 My empirical foci are: public services and policies (especially energy), the political economy of Ukraine, transforming landscapes of trade regimes (mainly TTIP and TiSA) and capital accumulation spaces; and global networks of policy platforms and lobby groups.